LuxembourgLearn even more about Luxembourg at oecd.org

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Since 1960, life expectancy at birth in Luxembourg increased by more than 11 years.
 Life expectancy at birth in Luxembourg now stands at 81 years, one year above the OECD average of 80 years.
 Life expectancy for women is 84 years, compared with 79 years for men, a slightly smaller difference than the OECD average gender gap of six years with a life expectancy of 83 years for women and 77 for men.

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Total health spending accounts for 7.9% of GDP in Luxembourg, less than the OECD average of 9.5%.
-However, Luxembourg ranks well above the OECD average in terms of total health spending per person, at 4786 USD in 2010, compared with an OECD average of 3268 USD.
-Between 2000 and 2009, total health spending in Luxembourgincreased in real terms by 3.4% per year on average, a slower growth rate than the OECD average of 4.7%.
+Total health spending accounts for 6.6% of GDP in Luxembourg, less than the OECD average of 9.4%.
+However, Luxembourg ranks well above the OECD average in terms of total health spending per person, at 4 246 USD in 2011, compared with an OECD average of 3 322 USD.
+Between 2000 and 2010, total health spending in Luxembourg increased in real terms by 1.5% per year on average, a slower growth rate than the OECD average of 4.0%.

-When asked, “How is your health in general?”
-72% of people in Luxembourg reported to be in good health, higher than the OECD average of 69%.
+When asked, “How is your health in general?”73% of people in Luxembourg reported to be in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Luxembourg, the average is of 75% for men and 70% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 83% of the top 20% of the adult population in Luxembourg rate their health as ‘good’ or ‘very good’, compared to about 63% for the bottom 20%.
+About 83% of adults with a disposable income in the top 20% in Luxembourg rate their health as ‘good’ or ‘very good’, compared to about 64% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance